Macauley King

-Macauley King (born 4 October 1995) is an English footballer who plays as a defender for Colorado Springs Switchbacks in the USL Championship.
+Macauley King (born 4 October 1995) is an English footballer who last played as a defender for Indy Eleven in the USL Championship.
 While in college, he played in the Premier Development League with Mississippi Brilla, Charlotte Eagles, and Seattle Sounders FC U-23.
 On 7 January 2022, King moved to Colorado Springs Switchbacks.
+King rejoined Indy Eleven on 12 May 2023 in the midst of the 2023 USL Championship Season and departed the club following the 2024 season.